For Parents

 Welcome to HEADEGGS.
 This website is all about headaches in children and adolescents.
-It focuses on the two most common recurring headache types: tension-type headaches and migraines.
+It focuses on the two most common types of recurring headache: tension-type headaches and migraines.

-Headaches are a common problem in children and especially in adolescents.
-They can negatively impact many different areas of a child‘s life.
-For example, children with headaches may find their concentration suffers, school absences increase, moods deteriorate, or that they regularly cancel meeting with friends.
-This is stressful not only for the children, but also for their family.
-The good news is that you can do something about headaches!
-This is why it is so important to actively engage against headaches.
+Headaches are a common problem in children and adolescents.
+They can negatively impact many different areas of a young person‘s life.
+For example, youth with headaches may find their concentration suffers, school absences increase, mood deteriorates, or that they regularly cancel plans with friends.
+This is stressful not only for young people, but also for their families.
+The good news is that you and your child can do something about their headaches!
+This is why it is so important to actively prevent and manage headaches!

-The website HEADEGGS is primarily aimed at children and adolescents, to provide information about headaches and how to deal with them.
-All information on the website is based on science.
-In addition, the usefulness of this website is currently being tested in randomized controlled trials in clinical and school settings.
+The website HEADEGGS was primarily created for children and adolescents, to provide them with easy-to-understand information about headaches and how to deal with them.
+All information on this website is based on science.
+Also, the usefulness of the Headeggs website is currently being tested in randomized controlled trials in clinical and school settings.

-In addition to content for children and adolescents, we have summarized some important information for you, the parents.
-Feel free to share this site with grandparents or teachers so that they, too, can better understand headache pain and optimally support your child.
+We have also summarized some important information for caregivers.
+Feel free to share this site with family members, teachers, and coaches so that they too can better understand headache pain and optimally support your child.

 • Using the website